 From pillows to blankets, furniture, carpets, and their servant humans, you’ve probably experienced your adorable little feline massaging or kneading you or items in your household.
 Some call it “making biscuits,” while others think of it as a massage, but why do cats knead their owners?

-It’s one of the mysterious and sometimes charming quirks our kitties present us with.
-The push-forward motions of their paws impersonate kneading dough — ‘making biscuits’.
+It’s one of the mysterious and sometimes charming quirks our kitties present.
+Such as the push-forward motions of their paws impersonate kneading dough — ‘making biscuits’.

 In general, cats are peculiar creatures; they exhibit some strange behaviors, like protecting you while you sleep and kneading and biting blankets.
 So, you may be wondering, “Why do cats knead us?”
 Let’s take a look into some reasons why cats knead humans.